-Following my own advice, my big camera (Olympus OMD-em5 Mark II) never left the cruise ship.
-Instead, I took my Olympus TG5, a tough little shockproof, waterproof, dustproof, crushproof and freezeproof point and shoot camera that has an option of RAW output.
+Following my own advice, my primary camera (Olympus OMD-em5 Mark II) never left the cruise ship.
+Instead, I took my predecessor to the Olympus TG-6, a tough little shockproof, waterproof, dustproof, crushproof, and freezeproof point and shoot camera that has an option of RAW output.
 It’s the perfect camera to keep in my pocket, especially in questionable safety areas.
 I even went so far as to unbrand it with gaffer tape covering the brand name.
 I had no problems.

-The fireworks shots were taken from the ship on the Olympus OMD-em5 Mark II using a slow shutter speed and a tripod.
+The fireworks shots were taken from the ship on my Olympus OMD-em5 Mark II using a slow shutter speed and a tripod.